-On this page you can find out about the Tuia 250 Voyage and how to follow the flotilla around Aotearoa New Zealand from October to December.
+On this page you can find out about the Tuia 250 Voyage which took place from October to December 2019.

-Cast your gaze to Te Moananui a Kiwa – the mighty Pacific Ocean – from the shores of Aotearoa New Zealand this October to December, and you’ll be treated to the sight of the Tuia 250 Voyage – a journey of national significance.
+In October to December 2019, thousands of people around the country cast their gaze to Te Moananui a Kiwa – the mighty Pacific Ocean – from the shores of Aotearoa New Zealand, and were treated to the sight of the Tuia 250 Voyage – a journey of national significance.

-Crews on two waka hourua from Aotearoa, three tall ships including the Endeavour replica from Australia, and the va’a tipaerua Fa’afaite from Tahiti are sailing to and engaging with 14 communities.
+Crews on two waka hourua from Aotearoa, three tall ships including the Endeavour replica from Australia, and the va’a tipaerua Fa’afaite from Tahiti sailed to and engaged with 14 communities.

-And in an experience of a lifetime, hundreds of New Zealanders from all over the country have been accepted as Tuia 250 Voyage Trainees, and their creative responses to this inspirational journey will be shared on our social media channels.
+And in an experience of a lifetime, hundreds of New Zealanders from all over the country were accepted as Tuia 250 Voyage Trainees to learn new skills voyaging on board a Tuia 250 flotilla vessel.

-On land, vessel crews and communities share stories and teach about Pacific, Māori and European sailing and navigation.
+On land, vessel crews and communities shared stories and taught the public about Pacific, Māori and European sailing and navigation.

 - a Pacific va’a tipaerua: the Fa’afaite from Tahiti